-Oh, yes, we have to remember that saying: Engineering is the Art of Compromise.
+Oh, yes.
+We also have to remember that saying: Engineering is the Art of Compromise.
 A small cinema cannot afford to purchase and install the very best audio systems in all their rooms and make enough money from customers to keep it sounding great.
-We have to compromise somewhere.
+We have to compromise somewhere in every project.
 With speakers that means more or less volume, or more or less accuracy.
 Accuracy means more or less distortion, or better or worse placement of sound in the soundfield.

 If I play speakers too loud, the amount of distortion increases.
 If I constantly play speakers too loud, they will lose their ability to play accurately more quickly.
-The answer is to make a system that has more speakers that can be played less loud.
-So that is one of many reasons that the left front may have a combination of speakers.
+The answer is to make a system that has more speakers, so they can be played less loud.
+So that is one of many reasons that the left front may be made from a combination of speakers.
 And, all the other speakers – even the ones you see on the side probably have two speakers inside.

-The purpose of this lesson is to describe all the different sound systems there are in a typical cinema theater, so that they can still perform magic but so we have a clear enough understanding that we can help customers describe what they hear when they tell you about a problem, and to help describe problems to the technician who has to repair problems that we discover.
+The purpose of this lesson is to describe the basic different sound systems of a typical cinema theater.
+We want to be able to have a clear enough understanding that we can help customers describe what they hear when they tell you about a problem, and to help describe problems to the technician who has to repair problems that we discover.

-The second thing to know is that all the following systems are part of a continuing evolution in the attempt to deliver a sound in the theater that is as close as possible to what the director wanted to create.
+Remember also that all systems are part of a continuing evolution in the attempt to deliver a sound in the theater that is as close as possible to what the director wanted to create.
 Again, the Director’s Intent – the idea that the director can create an effect in the audience with a particular combination of sights and sounds that deliver the story.
 Before there was sound recording, the director may have specified the music for a piano or organ or orchestra to play with the movie, then the the ‘talkies’ were delivered with a single track of sound for one speaker.
 We call that mono.

 Then, a lot later, two tracks of sound for two separate speakers – Stereo.